Inside Russia’s Notorious ‘Internet Research Agency’ Troll Farm

 There are suspicions that the Justice Department’s case against the IRA might not be as air-tight as the government would have liked.
 In 2020, the Department dropped its criminal prosecution of two Russian companies accused of interfering in the US election.

-Is the IRA still in business?
+Is the Internet Research Agency still in business?

 US Cyber Command claimed it knocked the troll factory off-line during the 2018 congressional elections but they may have regrouped.